 - Next, whisk the hot egg whites in the stand mixer, for about 5 minutes or so, until the outside of the bowl has reached room temperature.
 Then, replace whisk with paddle attachment.

 - Turn the mixer on low and then add in the remaining ingredients.
 Continue to mix, on medium-high speed, until frosting reaches silky and smooth texture, about 5 to 10 minutes.

-- To assemble the finished cake roll, gently unroll the cake and remove towel.
-Spread about ½ inch layer of the buttercream frosting over the surface of the cake.
-Next, gently re-roll the cake.
-Place the cake with seam-side down on a cake plate or serving platter.
+- To assemble the finished cake roll, gently unroll it and remove towel.
+Spread about 1/2 inch layer of the buttercream frosting over the surface of the cake.
+Next, gently re-roll it.
+Place it seam-side down on a serving platter.
 Frost with the remaining buttercream and garnish with crushed candy canes.

 - Be sure the cake is hot out of the oven when rolling it.